dmt94/ls-notes/js-101/lesson-2/pass-by-refval.md

 `number` and `newNumber` have a value of 1, but the two variables are **NOT** linked in any way -- the values are different numbers that just happen to be equal.

-They do not reference the same value and thus the return value shows.
+They do not reference the same value as the `return` value shows.

 <br>